SiegeLord/RustAllegro/Readme.md

 * [allegro_examples](https://crates.io/crates/allegro_examples)

-The `allegro-sys` package (and, transitively, the rest of the packages) can be built to support different Allegro versions by specifying the `ALLEGRO_INCLUDE_DIR` environment variable when invoking `cargo build`.
+The `allegro-sys` package (and, transitively, the rest of the packages) detects which version of Allegro to bind by parsing the C header.
+The build script will look for it in some common locations, but sometimes you will need to help it by specifying the `ALLEGRO_INCLUDE_DIR` environment variable when invoking `cargo build`.
 This directory should contain the `allegro5` directory with all of the headers inside it.
-The build script for that crate will define the following two metadata entries that the crates that depend on it can use to determine which version is used:
+The build script will define the following two metadata entries that the crates that depend on it can use to determine which version is
+used:

 * sub_version - The sub version of Allegro (e.g. for 5.1.10 the sub version is 1)

 * wip_version - The wip version of Allegro (e.g. for 5.1.10 the wip version is 10).

-Note that the `Core::init()` will attempt to verify that the binding corresponds to the version of the library you're linking to, so it is essential to specify `ALLEGRO_INCLUDE_DIR` more often than not.
+Note that the `Core::init()` will attempt to verify that the binding corresponds to the version of the library you're linking to.